-The route should be risk assessed and any particular hazards pointed out on the entry form or route sheet.
-Hazardous features should be avoided if possible or alternatives given.
+The route should be risk assessed, and any hazards pointed out on the entry form or route sheet.
+Hazardous features should be avoided if possible and alternatives given.

-Risk assessment should consider the obvious risks such as terrain, adverse or extreme weather, highway design or maintenance, other road users, riders' equipment, riders insurance requirements, and health and fitness.
+Risk assessment should consider the obvious risks such as terrain, adverse or extreme weather, highway design or maintenance, other road users, riders' equipment, riders insurance requirements, and minimum health and fitness standards.
 Where the route inspection reveals severe potholes, quantities of gravel or other loose surfaces, and fixed hazards such as dangerous junctions or severe descents, then warning signs or marshals will be expected to be provided by the organiser if that part of the route cannot be avoided.

 Consideration should be given to those who are not legitimate participants (that is, those not having paid an entry fee and / or signed a declaration).
-Whilst the event organiser can have no contractual responsibility for such participants, their presence cannot be unexpected, and therefore must be considered under legislation such as sections 3 and 4 of the Health and Safety at Work Act 19746.
+Whilst the event organiser can have no contractual responsibility for such participants, their presence cannot be unexpected and therefore must be considered in line with authorised participants under legislation such as sections 3 and 4 of the Health and Safety at Work Act 1974.